-Knowing that we would be exploring New Zealand in a campervan for a year, we extensively researched which internet service would suit our needs the most.
+Knowing that we would be exploring New Zealand in a campervan for a year, we extensively researched which internet service would suit our needs the most – especially given that we work from home/campervan/short-term rental.
 And after selling our campervan and transitioning back to carry-on backpacks, we reviewed our options once again.

 If you (plan to) travel around New Zealand, whether for a few weeks or several months, today’s post will help you: